Polja137/hello-world/README.md

 - Utilizes React Navigation to switch between two views, Start screen and a Chat screen.
 - Data gets stored online and offline .

+# Development environment:

+-   npm install expo-cli -g to install the Expo CLI.
+-   expo login.
+-   npm install.
+-   install the Expo Go App on your mobile device.
+-   create your test environment with Android Emulator or iOS Simulator.
+-   start project with npm expo start or expo start in the terminal.

 # Dependencies: